 No More Sinking

-Most of us know that snowshoes are specialized shoes crafted for human use.
+Most of us are familiar with snowshoes, those specialized shoes crafted for human use.
 This footwear is built in such a way as to allow people to walk over snow without sinking into it, a quality known as "flotation."

 To prevent sinking in the snow, the snowshoe distributes the person's weight over a larger area.
 The snowshoes are also built in such as way as to not accumulate snow as people walk.

-Before the development of snowshoes, Mother Nature had gifted animals with special feet that made walking on the snow easy.
+Snowshoes are believed to have been invented anywhere from 4,000 to 6,000 years ago.
+Before the development of snowshoes though, Mother Nature had gifted animals with special feet that made walking on the snow easy.

 The snowshoe hare, as the name implies, evolved with over sized feet so he could move more efficiently over the snow.

 It is therefore probable that the invention of human snowshoes were inspired by the hare's feet.